DJ-1: Function

-Under an oxidative condition, protein deglycase DJ-1 inhibits the aggregation of α-synuclein via its chaperone activity, thus functioning as a redox-sensitive chaperone and as a sensor for oxidative stress.
+Under an oxidative condition, DJ-1 inhibits the aggregation of α-synuclein via its chaperone activity, thus functioning as a redox-sensitive chaperone and as a sensor for oxidative stress.
 Accordingly, DJ-1 apparently protects neurons against oxidative stress and cell death.
 In parallel, protein DJ-1 acts as a positive regulator of androgen receptor-dependent transcription.
 DJ-1 is expressed in both the neural retina and retinal pigment epithelium of mammals, where it exerts a neuroprotective role against oxidative stress under both physiological and pathological conditions.

 Pyrroloquinoline quinone (PQQ) has been shown to reduce the self-oxidation of the DJ-1 protein, an early step in the onset of some forms of Parkinson's disease.

 Functional DJ-1 protein has been shown to bind metals and protect against metal-induced cytotoxicity from copper and mercury.